 While Lucca is not exactly a hidden place in Italy, it is neither overrun with tourists and thus a great place to visit (especially compared to other places in Tuscany).

 Lerici is also in the region of Liguria on the Italian Riviera.
 It’s conveniently located close to La Spezia and Cinque Terre.
 This is a local´s place even as it is gaining popularity as a travel destination but I still consider it a hidden gem in Italy – and what a hidden gem!

 Lerici is a small fishing village with only about 10,000 inhabitants.
 But despite its size, there are many beautiful things to see.
 If you take a walk on the promenade, you’ll be wowed by the breathtaking views – everything makes this place look lovely and adorable.

 Lerici is a great alternative to Cinque Terre and a good place to get lost for views hours or a day.
 Check out my post on day trips from Cinque Terre to find more information on this beautiful gem.

 While you’re here, you should also visit Tellaro just a few kilometers away.
 It was described to me by a local as being like a village in Cinque Terre, but without the crowds.

 Perched on a cliff overlooking the Italian Riviera, Tellaro is one of the prettiest places in Liguria, maybe even Italy and was even voted as one of the most beautiful hamlets.

 It can be easily combined with a trip to Lerici as it is small and you can discover the main attractions quite fast.
-While I surely liked Lerici more it is a place that deserves a place on the best hidden gems in Northern Italy.
+While I surely liked Lerici more it is a place that deserves a place on the list of best hidden gems in Italy.

 This is perhaps the most beautiful lake in northern Italy.
 Located in the province of Belluno, in the Dolomites region, Lake Sorapis is one of the most distinctive lakes because of its color – it reminds me of the lakes in Canada.